lingsihui/ip/docs/README.md

  _**Important tips**_ :
  * Invalid task to be marked includes:
- Missing task Number to be marked, and task Number parameter larger than task size.
+ Missing task Number to be marked,task Number is not a number, and task Number parameter larger than task size.
     * e.g. : `mark 10`, task list size = 9
      outcome: